Our aircraft have a distinct look, feel, sound and personality.

 Goal for the year ahead

-Indeed it has been a red letter year.
-We were granted our ARO and with thus we commit to vigilance in service delivery.
+We remain committed to vigilance in service delivery.
 Our membership numbers currently approximate some one thousand plus pilots.
-This said, our numbers may in fact, by July 2012, rise by another 500 or so pilots.
-This firmly places us as the largest sub-section of the Aero Club.
+This said, our numbers may in fact, in the short term, rise by another 500 or so pilots.
+We have, in the past had some 1,800 members but due to the economic economic scenario many pilots have hung up their "headsets!"
+Our size places us as the largest sub-section of the Aero Club.
 Our response to this is that we undertake to establish a system of performance audits in which we all, as sections of the Aero Club, submit to performance audits so that the membership, have their rights to service delivery met, in full, each and every year.

 Our Constitution and ARO enable us to stand for responsible and accountable airspace governance structures without over regulation.
 Measurable service delivery and accountability is thus our goal for the year ahead.

 We acknowledge and recognise aviation excellence through the granting of appropriate awards and designations.